- Up to $200 in sign up credits

-- Heaters in winter should be set between 18 and 20 degrees, while coolers in summer should be set between 25 and 27 degrees.
+- Heaters in winter should be set between 18 and 20 degrees, while air conditioners in summer should be set between 25 and 27 degrees.
 Each extra degree can increase energy use by 10%.

 - Seal gaps in doors and windows.
-Draught-stoppers under doors can prevent air leaks, and installing well-fitted curtains can also trap heat effectively.
+Draught-stoppers under doors can prevent cool air from entering your home.

 - Don't try to heat the whole house.
 Close off rooms you aren't using and open windows in summer to let hot air out and take advantage of the breeze.

-- Long showers are doubly expensive, since you have to pay for both the heat and the water.
-Find alternative methods to warm up – they're very likely to cost you less.
+- Hot showers are more expensive, since you have to pay for both the heat and the water.
+Try to find alternative methods to warm up, as they are likely to cost you less.

 - Water-efficient showerheads reduce hot water usage and can drive your bill down significantly.

 - Appliances come with an energy efficiency rating.
-Higher efficiency models consume less power when running, making them more cost-effective in the long run than cheaper ones.
+Higher efficiency models consume less power, making them more cost-effective in the long run than cheaper ones.

-- Turn appliances off at the wall instead of leaving them in standby.
+- Turn appliances off at the wall instead of leaving them on standby.

 - Replace old appliances with newer, more efficient ones.